Add this page to your favorites

 *Special Savings For Your Home Town* - Mortgage Rates Are Rising - Better Lock In Today

-Do You Need To Refinance With Bankruptcy / Bankruptcy Refinancing?
+What You Need To Know About Refinancing With A Bankruptcy

 When a person finds it impossible to pay their bills, they may file for bankruptcy.
 Bankruptcy halts all attempts by creditors to seek payment for all debts listed in the court agreement.
 It is a new financial beginning, no debt, no credit history - except the bankruptcy.
 A decision to file for bankruptcy should be made only after determining that bankruptcy is the best way to deal with your financial problems.
 Bankruptcy is a difficult and personal decision; but by choosing bankruptcy, you could avoid worsening an already problematic financial situation.
 To refinance with a bankruptcy is possible according to HUD.gov.